 There is a Federal minimum wage that is the base for all employees in Brazil.
 The Federal minimum wage may be increased (not lowered) by State and Municipal laws.
 The minimum wages are adjusted annually.

-Additionally, collective labour agreements apply to most employees and contain mandatory minimum wages that apply to different employees.
+Additionally, collective employment agreements (awards) apply to most employees and contain mandatory minimum wages that apply to different employees.

 The standard work hours in Brazil is eight hours per day or 44 hours per week (four hours on Saturday).
-Overtime is paid with a minimum additional of 50%, which may be increased by collective labour agreements.
-Generally employees cannot work for more than 10 hours per day.
+Overtime is paid with a minimum additional of 50%, which may be increased by collective employment agreements (awards).
+Generally, employees cannot work for more than 10 hours per day.

 Specific rules apply to different types of employees considering that some types of employees have specific restrictions on working hours.